bradleywb426/Pyber-Analysis/README.md

 V. Isualize has tasked us with analyzing the relationship between city types and how Pyber usage differs amongst the city types.
 First, we had to create and provide a Dataframe for our analysis, and then make a line plot illustrating the differences.

-Purpose of this analysis

 ## Results

+How does the following vary by city type:

+- total rides
+- total drivers
+- total fares
+-  avg fare per ride
+-  avgfare per driver

 Using images from the summary DataFrame and multiple-line chart, describe the differences in ride-sharing data among the different city types.

-There is a description of the differences in ride-sharing data among the different city types.
-Ride-sharing data include the total rides, total drivers, total fares, average fare per ride and driver, and total fare by city type.
-(7 pt)

 ## Summary